Student opportunities and organizations

 We have several study abroad programs during the academic year and over the summer, including programs in France, England, and Ireland.
 For more information, including the application process, please visit the Office of International Education.

 An internship provides valuable experience in a company or other organization related to your future career.
-Contact Karolyn Bald at UWL's Career Services office to learn about Eagle Opportunities, the University's online resource for locating jobs and internships.
+Contact Karolyn Bald at UWL's Career Services office to learn about Handshake, the University's online resource for locating jobs and internships.

-The Professional Writing Minor requires an internship (ENG 452: Professional Writing Practicum).
+The Professional & Technical Writing Minor requires an internship (ENG 452: Professional & Technical Writing Practicum).
 Interns in the minor have interned at a variety of locations in the La Crosse community, on campus, and remotely.

 The student-run English Club sponsors faculty-student cookouts, poetry readings and open mic nights, book drives and other volunteer activities, and infamous game nights.
 They also edit and publish a creative online publication, The Catalyst.